SLAMPAI/large-scale-pretraining-transfer/README.md

 We provide instructions on how to download the different datasets used in the paper.
 We provide the pre-trained models, the instructions to fine-tune a pre-trained model on one of the datasets considered in the paper, as well as new datasets.
-We also provide instructions on how to pre-train a model from scratch.

 Organization
 ------------